johnhandleyd/thesa/README.md

 ## How to use
 The resulting fine-tuned model is hosted in HuggingFace at [johnhandleyd/thesa](https://huggingface.co/johnhandleyd/thesa).

-You can test if by opening the Jupyter Notebook and refering to the "Inference with some samples" section.
+You can test it by opening the Jupyter Notebook and refering to the "Inference with some samples" section.

 ## Results
 If you want to see some quick samples, check out `results.md`.